Underactuated Robotics

 My own journey with imitation learning started with a project led by Pete Florence and Lucas Manuelli on using a particular form of self-supervised learning for 3D geometries to train the policies Florence20.
 For me, this was the first I got to really experience directly how the model was trained, and I got to experience the incredibly impressive robustness that was possible in the roll-outs, even with a relatively modest amount of robot training data.

 Writing feedback controllers which operate directly on the RGB camera images was something entirely new for me.
 We had been using RGB-D cameras to do some amount of visual state estimation / pose estimation before that, but were leaning pretty heavily on the depth channel and very explicit 3D reasoning/matching.
 But I remember around the time of our first imitation learning project, I asked the students "if you could only choose one, RGB or depth, which would you choose".
 They chose RGB.
-One could easily underestimate just how valuable the RGB channel is, but there are many situations where a task is unclear or even ambiguous when looking only at a depth image which become clear in RGB, and there are many depth cues in RGB that allow us and our visuomotor policies to be successfull for 3D tasks even without an explicit depth sensor.
+There are many situations where a task is unclear or even ambiguous when looking only at a depth image.
+The ambiguities can often be resolved with the addition of RGB, and there are many depth cues in RGB that allow us and our visuomotor policies to be successfull for 3D tasks even without an explicit depth sensor.

 In my experience, control theorists have very satisfying answers to almost any dynamics and control problem.
 But (with a few rare exceptions) they didn't do computer vision.
 This was something entirely new.
 The sensor model -- the mapping from, e.g. the state and parameters of a MultibodyPlant to the output image $y$ -- is potentially a full game-engine-quality renderer.
 Even though there are lots of projects now on making differentiable renderers, these can only do so much because the pixelation process is inherently very local/non-smooth.
-Going from the image back into a manageable intermediate (latent) state representation, $z$, simply did not work nearly as well until we got deep networks for perception.
+Going from the image back into a manageable intermediate (latent) state representation, $z$, started becoming viable with the rise of deep networks for perception.
 Data/learning does feel fundamental here -- mapping from RGB into a meaningful representation for control is more about the statistics of natural scenes than about the model-based physics of propagating light.

 Supervised learning in a feedback loop: dealing with distribution shift